Looking for People Who Can Grow With Coaching

 Ira has helped design and create a family business personalized documentary, interviewing generations of family business to tell their stories for posterity, in a way that creates as a keepsake the family experiences, wisdom, forgiveness and humor.

-Ira is regularly quoted in stories about family owned business, including Fortune, Wall Street Journal, NPR Marketplace, Smart Money, Entrepreneur, Business Week, NY Post, Small Business Review, LI Newsday, NY Times, CBS Marketwatch, Washington Times, Bloomberg News
+Ira is regularly quoted in stories about family owned business, including Fortune, Wall Street Journal, NPR Marketplace, Smart Money, Entrepreneur, Business Week, NY Post, Small Business Review, Long Island Newsday, NY Times, CBS Marketwatch, Washington Times, Bloomberg News

 Ira is a talented communicator and educator, who enjoys getting the audience thinking, feeling, and thinking again.
 He has presented to a wide array of business owners and expert advisors, provoking audiences to consider how to better “Treat Your Family Like a Family and Your Business Like a Business.”